SOUTH TYNESIDE SPECIFIC LINK

 15. Links with other Reviews and Investigations

-For victims of domestic homicide, there is separate statutory guidance in respect of children, which provides for a Serious Case Review (SCR) (see also Case reviews: Support for Local Safeguarding Children Boards, SCIE) and in respect of persons aged 16 or over, which provides for a Domestic Homicide Review (DHR) (see Multi-agency Statutory Guidance for the Conduct of Domestic Homicide Reviews, Home Office).
+For victims of domestic homicide, there is separate statutory guidance in respect of children, which provides for a Serious Case Review (SCR) (see also Case reviews: Support for Local Safeguarding Children Partnerships, SCIE) and in respect of persons aged 16 or over, which provides for a Domestic Homicide Review (DHR) (see Multi-agency Statutory Guidance for the Conduct of Domestic Homicide Reviews, Home Office).

 These two sets of statutory guidance overlap where the victims are aged between 16 and 18.
 When commissioning a SAR there will be consideration of how it how will dovetail with other statutory reviews and any other investigations.